jfir/jfir.github.io/_posts/2022-10-01-The Ultimate Markdown Cheat Sheet.md

 foo(3)
 ```

-And here is the same Code yet again but with line numbers:
+And here is the same Syntax yet again but with line numbers:

-<o>Code</o>
+<o>Syntax</o>

 {% highlight javascript linenos %}
 var foo = function(x) {